 8. Body Opponent Bag

-This bag has the shape of a human body and comparing to other bags on the list, it is a very realistic bag hence it is named the Body Opponent Bag.
+This bag has the shape of a human body and compared to other bags on the list, it is a very realistic bag hence it is named the Body Opponent Bag.
 Bob has all the body parts including the torso, shoulders, and arms whereas most other bags only have cylindrical shapes.
 So, it does not only offer standard punching drills but also precision training.

 Throwing combinations to various body parts is just an amazing opportunity for fighters.
 Because there are not many training types where you have this opportunity.
 Also, there are height adjustments that make BOB taller or shorter so these variations can make you readier to punch with more aim whether you are sparring or competing in the boxing ring.